House cricket: Diet

 The house cricket is an omnivore that eats a range of plant and animal matter.
-Crickets in the wild consume flowers, seeds, leaves, fruits, grasses and other insects (including dead members of their own species).
+Crickets in the wild consume flowers, leaves, fruits, grasses and other insects (including dead members of their own species).
 Crickets in captivity will accept fruits (e.g. apples, oranges, bananas), vegetables (e.g. potatoes, carrots, squash, leafy vegetables), grains (e.g. oatmeal, cornmeal, cooked corncobs, alfalfa, wheat germ, rice cereal), various pet foods and commercial cricket food.

 Life cycle

 House crickets take two to three months to complete their life cycle at 26 to 32 C. They have no special overwintering stage, but can survive cold weather in and around buildings, and in dumps where heat from fermentation may sustain them.
-Eggs are deposited in whatever damp substrate is available.
+Eggs are deposited in whatever moist substrate is available.
 Juveniles resemble the adults except for being smaller and wingless.

 Diseases

 The house cricket was essentially eliminated from the cricket-breeding industries of North America and Europe by the appearance of cricket paralysis virus which spread rapidly in Europe in 2002 and then in the United States in 2010.
 The virus is extremely lethal to this species of cricket and a few others, and left many hobbyists and researchers without adequate feeder insects.
 It has been replaced by the Jamaican field cricket, which is resistant to cricket paralysis virus and has many of the desirable features of the house cricket.